Key takeaways

 Are you interested in letting prospective tenants take self-guided tours?
 Or, you might just want to make it easier for prospects to drop off and pick up keys.
 Whatever the case, property managers once depended on key lock boxes to give prospects easy access to the keys they’d need to tour a building.
 But are they the best way to store and manage keys at your property?

 In this post, we go over what a key lock box is and how it works.
-Then, we explain why realtors use lockboxes, list their limitations, and offer the best alternative: a key locker.
+Then, we explain why realtors use lockboxes, list their limitations, and offer an alternative.

 This post covers: